Retention Policy

 To meet your requirements, you should select to keep backups for 1 month.

-Example 2: Forever Forward Incremental (Backup Storage WITH Minimum Storage Duration Policy (30 Days))
+Example 2: Simple (Forever Forward) Schedule (Backup Storage WITH Minimum Storage Duration Policy (30 Days))

 Parameter | Value |